 In fact, Fagradalsfjall roused itself from a 6,000-year-old slumber to erupt once in 2021, and again in 2022.
 As such, it’s crucial to check the local meteorological website for current safety information before heading out.
 Weather changes can be quite abrupt in Iceland, so hiring a guide for safety is never a bad idea.

-While it’s not uncommon to see hoards of tourists flocking to this site, the good news is that there are numerous, less crowded, hiking paths.
-If you’re looking for a quickie (cheeky ;)), I would recommend that you kick off on Path C by Nátthagi.
-This 2 km trail is quite easy – although it ends at the lava field – so you won’t see the actual crater.
+While it’s not uncommon to see hordes of tourists flocking to this site, the good news is that there are numerous, less crowded hiking paths.
+If you’re looking for a quickie (cheeky ?), I would recommend that you kick off on Path C by Nátthagi.
+This two-kilometre trail is quite easy, although it ends at the lava field, so you won’t see the actual crater.

-Path A stretches across 8 km, and you’ll need around 2 to 3 hours to complete it.
-You can expect an elevation gain of around 300 meters.
-Don’t be fooled by the fairly easy start to the hike though: as soon as you move past the small viewing area, you’re faced with a steep climb and sharp bends.
+Path A stretches across eight kilometres, and you’ll need around two to three hours to complete it.
+You can expect an elevation gain of around 300 meters, but don’t be fooled by the fairly easy start to the hike.
+As soon as you move past the small viewing area, you’re faced with a steep climb and sharp bends.

 While the lava field is an absolute sight to behold, walking across it can be extremely dangerous.
-Remember to keep your distance.
+Remember to keep your distance from this wonderful, wild Icelandic nature.

 Drink water from ANYWHERE.
 The Grayl Geopress is the worlds leading filtered water bottle protecting you from all manner of waterborne nasties.